cjbottaro/faktory_worker_ex/Architecture.md

 ## Memory bloat?

-Every job is executed in a completely new Elixir/Erlang process which dies when the job is finished.
-The only long running processes are the workers which just serve to fetch jobs and spawn processes to execute them.
+Every job is executed in its own BEAM process.
+Processors and connection pools are the only long running processes.

-It's kind of like the Resque model, but many Elixir/Erlang processes per Unix process.
+It's the Resque model, but efficient because of BEAM processes vs Unix processes.